 The University of Nebraska-Lincoln (UNL) Human Research Protection Program (HRPP) and the Institutional Review Board (IRB) follow the U.S. Department of Health and Human Services Code of Federal Regulations at 45 CFR § 46 (Subpart A) effective before and after January 21, 2019 under the Pre-2018 Requirements and the 2018 Requirements, respectively, and Subparts B, C and D. In addition, the UNL IRB also follows regulations set forth by a number of Federal Agencies that have promulgated the regulations at 45 CFR § 46 to include sections in their regulations identical to Subpart A creating the Common Rule.
 Federal Regulations under the Common Rule and all its Subparts governing human subjects research are applied to all human subjects research at UNL regardless of funding source specified in Policy #1.006 titled, “Authority Granted by UNL to the IRB Operating in the HRPP.”

 Throughout the IRB website two sets of icons are used to distinguish between the Pre-2018 and 2018 Requirements of the Common Rule at 45 CFR 46.

-The “Pre-2018 Requirements” is the set of regulations that were effective prior to January 19, 2018 and continue to apply to ongoing projects approved before January 19th unless transitioned to the 2018 Requirements.
+The “Pre-2018 Requirements” is the set of regulations that are effective until January 21, 2019 and continue to apply to ongoing projects approved before January 21st unless transitioned to the 2018 Requirements.